-Note: The figures report the event study regression on the different measures of expenditures of the municipal government, using various specification checks listed in the legends of each figure.
-The outcome variables used in each regression are the logged value of the amount specified in the captions.
-The regression equation is similar to the ones used in the main results.
+Note: The figures report the event study regression on the different measures of expenditures of the municipal government, using various specification checks listed in the legends of each figures.
+Outcome variables used in each regression is the logged value of the amount specified in the captions.
+Regression equation is similar to the ones used in the main results.
 Each regression includes fixed effects for survey years and municipality.
 Standard errors are clustered at the municipality level.